 How to Select a Medical Transcription School

+Medical transcriptionists turn audio recordings from healthcare professionals into text documents.
 Medical transcription programs typically award certificates and are offered by 2-year community colleges and vocational schools.
-When researching schools, students might want to look for opportunities to focus on medical terminology and typing.

-When applying to a prospective school, students may want to verify that the school is accredited by the Approval Committee for Certificate Programs, which has been established by Healthcare Documentation Integrity and the American Health Information Management Association.
-While accreditation is voluntary and not always required to secure work in medical transcription, it can be extremely helpful for those looking for an entry-level position; in addition, it is a requirement for students who decide to sit for the Health Information Technology Competency exam.
+- Verify that the school is accredited by the Approval Committee for Certificate Programs, which has been established by Healthcare Documentation Integrity and the American Health Information Management Association, as accreditation is required by some employers and for the Health Information Technology Competency exam

-Prospective medical transcriptionists may select schools that make use of business-standard equipment and software.
-These include headsets, mp3 playback and foot pedals used for stopping, restarting and slowing down tape speed.
+- Select a school that makes use of business-standard equipment and software, including headsets, mp3 playback, and foot pedals used for stopping, restarting, and slowing down tape speed.

-Students enrolled in a medical transcription program learn how to transcribe a physician's or other medical professionals' notes into a report form.
+Students enrolled in a medical transcription program learn how to transcribe a physician's or other medical professional's notes into report form.
 Most programs last one year and students study the following courses:

 - Language dialects